erakai/Adventurer/docs/Tasks.md

 - also make mouse_x/mouse_y generally accessible from input, give input access to camera and adjust to window as well

 - bug where game object doesn't correctly collision with object in different quadtree

   - need to rewrite quadtree to be able to check a specific point, not just an object, and then get_possible_collisions(pos + velocity) instead in move()
   - low priority

+- layered rendering easy: just create a map of vectors with objects in scene with layers as the key